aws-samples/sample-aws-deep-learning-containers/SOCI/README.md

 public.ecr.aws/deep-learning-containers/pytorch-training   2.9-gpu-py312-cu130-ubuntu22.04-ec2-v1        d007250deb63   32 hours ago   17.6GB
 ```

 **Analysis**: The image size is 17.6GB.
-Using Docker to pull the full image takes **4m26.405s**, while SOCI only pulls the index and necessary layers, taking just **8.9s**.
+Using Docker to pull the full image takes **4m26.405s**, while SOCI only pulls the index and necessary layers, taking just **8.9s**(using nerdctl).
 The remaining layers are pulled during runtime as needed.

 ### Container Runtime Comparison